Laura Linney: 2000s

 In 2000, she starred in Kenneth Lonergan's film You Can Count on Me alongside Mark Ruffalo and Matthew Broderick.
-The film was met with positive reviews from critics with an approval rating of 95% on Rotten Tomatoes, the consensus reading, "You Can Count on Me may look like it belongs on the small screen, but the movie surprises with its simple yet affecting story.
-Beautifully acted and crafted, the movie will simply draw you in."
-Linney was nominated for an Academy Award for Best Actress for her performance as the small town single mother Sammy Prescott.
+The film was met with positive reviews from critics with an approval rating of 95% on Rotten Tomatoes.
+Linney was nominated for an Academy Award for Best Actress for her performance as the small-town single mother Sammy Prescott.
 In 2001, she reprised her role as Mary Ann Singleton in Further Tales of the City.
 In 2002, she starred in Wild Iris alongside Gena Rowlands and won her first Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie.

 In 2002, she starred in the Broadway revival of The Crucible alongside Liam Neeson at the Virginia Theatre, which ran from March 2002 through June 2002.
 She received a Best Actress Tony Award nomination for her performance as John Proctor's prudish wife Elizabeth.
 Also in 2002, Linney appeared on Sandra Boynton's children's CD Philadelphia Chickens alongside Meryl Streep, Kevin Kline and Patti LuPone.
 Linney sings the song "Please Can I Keep It?".

 In 2003, Linney appeared in Clint Eastwood's Mystic River alongside Sean Penn, Tim Robbins and Marcia Gay Harden.
-The film received an 88% on Rotten Tomatoes with the critics' consensus reading, "Anchored by the exceptional acting of its strong cast, Mystic River is a somber drama that unfolds in layers and conveys the tragedy of its story with visceral power."
+The film received an 89% on Rotten Tomatoes.
 Linney received a BAFTA Award nomination for her performance as Annabeth Markum, the devoted second wife to Sean Penn's grief-stricken and revengeful character.
 That same year she also starred in the holiday film Love Actually alongside Hugh Grant, Emma Thompson, Alan Rickman, Colin Firth, and Liam Neeson.
 She also appeared in Alan Parker's The Life of David Gale (2003) alongside Kate Winslet and Kevin Spacey.

 In 2004, she reunited with her Love Actually co-star Liam Neeson in Kinsey, as the title character's wife.
 She was nominated for the Academy Award for Best Supporting Actress, Screen Actors Guild Award, and Golden Globe Award.
-That same year Linney had a recurring role in the comedy series Frasier as Charlotte, the final love interest of Frasier Crane (Kelsey Grammer).
+That same year Linney had a recurring role in the comedy series Frasier as Charlotte, the final love interest of Frasier Crane (Kelsey Grammer) during the 1993–2004 series.
 She won her second Primetime Emmy Award for Guest Actress in a Comedy Series.
 Also in 2004, she starred in the Broadway production of Sight Unseen at the Biltmore Theatre which ran from May 2004 through July 2004.
 She earned her second Tony Award nomination for her performance.